Stephen-Tellis/home/_posts/2020-06-27-Linux-PDF-Manipulation.md

 ```
 gs -dBATCH -dDOPDFMARKS -dNOPAUSE -q -sDEVICE=pdfwrite -dPDFSETTINGS=/prepress -sOutputFile=merged.pdf mine1.pdf mine2.pdf
 ```
-The best feature of ghostscript is that it comes pre installed, the second best is probably the switches.
-But, the only problem I had with it was its spped.
+The most compelling reason to use ghostscript, is that it comes pre installed.
+Its best feature is probably the switches.
+The only problem I had with it was its speed.
 IT IS SLOW!.
-Very SLOW and took up to a good 2 seconds to merge three files of about 2.5 MBs on my intel i7 machine.
+Very SLOW and took a good 2 seconds to merge three files of about 2.5 MBs on my intel i7 machine.
 Those are unacceptale times.

 #### _Method 2:_
 This is a python package/library that nees to be installed.
 Donot fear, it takes commands directly from the terminal and doesnt require you to edit .py scripts to merge a file.